b-open-io/go-overlay-fiber/IMPLEMENTATION_PLAN.md

 # Go Overlay Fiber Implementation Plan

+## Current Status
+Phase 1 is **COMPLETE** - Core engine integration with SQLStorage implementation, Engine configuration, and auto-configuration functionality is working.

 ## Overview
 This document outlines the complete implementation plan for achieving full feature parity with `overlay-express` in Go using the Fiber web framework.
 After comprehensive analysis of both codebases, this plan focuses on systematic implementation of missing components and functionality.